onsclom/my-website/src/content/posts/great-documentation.md

 The people who make a tool should officially endorse great documentation.
 Or even better, they should work closely with the documentation writers.
 Or best case scenario, the people who make the tool also write documentation!
 Good documentation should show exactly how a tool was made to be used.
-The official webpage of the tool should spark curiousity.
+The official webpage of the tool should spark curiosity.
 The official webpage should make it easy to start learning.

 ## Interactive